m4rs-mt/ILGPU/README.md

 These samples explain the basic and more advanced capabilities of ILGPU, respectively.

-## ILGPU.Lightning
+## ILGPU.Algorithms

-These samples show how to leverage ILGPU.Lightning for even more comfortable GPU programming.
+These samples show how to leverage ILGPU.Algorithms for even more comfortable GPU programming.
+Note that some of the algorithms samples might not work on all GPUs due to their hardware capabilities.

 ## Remarks